matijakolaric-com/django-music-publisher/docs/introduction.rst

 DMP supports only a single controlled publisher (single publishing entity), entered through settings.
-It will **not work** for publishers with multiple entities, most notably US publishers with multiple entities in multiple PROs.
+It will **not work** for publishers with multiple entities, most notably US publishers affiliated with multiple PROs.

 Manuscript shares
 ------------------------